Frequently Asked Questions

 Do you offer telehealth-only services?

-At this time, I do only offer telehealth services.
-However, the therapy platform I use is confidential and HIPAA compliant (Therapy Notes) and offers a simple client portal access that entails your ability to access therapy sessions, forms and documentation as needed and billing.
+I offer both telehealth and in-person options for therapy sessions.
+The therapy platform I use for telehealth sessions is confidential and HIPAA compliant (Therapy Notes) and offers a simple client portal access that entails your ability to access therapy sessions, forms and documentation as needed and billing.
 The therapy platform I use gives you the ability to access your client portal and engage in sessions through your phone, tablet or computer.
 Due to work schedules and other commitments, participating in therapy through telehealth can offer a wonderful level of convenience and comfort.

 Are your services confidential?